-Investors looking for growth in their portfolio may want to consider the prospects of a company before buying its shares.
+Future outlook is an important aspect when you’re looking at buying a stock, especially if you are an investor looking for growth in your portfolio.
 Although value investors would argue that it’s the intrinsic value relative to the price that matter the most, a more compelling investment thesis would be high growth potential at a cheap price.
-However, with a relatively muted profit growth of 7.2% expected over the next couple of years, growth doesn’t seem like a key driver for a buy decision for Apple, at least in the short term.
+However, with a relatively muted profit growth of 7.1% expected over the next couple of years, growth doesn’t seem like a key driver for a buy decision for Apple, at least in the short term.

 What This Means For You

 Are you a shareholder?
-AAPL’s future growth appears to have been factored into the current share price, with shares trading around its fair value.
-However, there are also other important factors which we haven’t considered today, such as the financial strength of the company.
+It seems like the market has already priced in AAPL’s future outlook, with shares trading around its fair value.
+However, there are also other important factors which we haven’t considered today, such as the track record of its management team.
 Have these factors changed since the last time you looked at the stock?
 Will you have enough conviction to buy should the price fluctuates below the true value?

 Are you a potential investor?
 If you’ve been keeping tabs on AAPL, now may not be the most advantageous time to buy, given it is trading around its fair value.
 However, the positive outlook means it’s worth diving deeper into other factors such as the strength of its balance sheet, in order to take advantage of the next price drop.